Mansion

+History

 15th to 18th-century development

 Renaissance villas such as Villa Rotonda near Vicenza, Italy were an inspiration for many later mansions, especially during the industrialization.

 In Europe, from the 15th century onwards, a combination of politics and advances in weaponry negated the need for the aristocracy to live in fortified castles.
 As a result, many were transformed into mansions without defences or demolished and rebuilt in a more modern, undefended style.
 Due to intermarriage and primogeniture inheritance amongst the aristocracy, it became common for one noble to often own several country houses.
 These would be visited rotationally throughout the year as their owner pursued the social and sporting circuit from country home to country home.

 Many owners of a country house would also own a town mansion in their country's capital city.
 These town mansions were referred to as 'houses' in London, 'hôtels particuliers' in Paris, and 'palaces' in most European cities elsewhere.
 It might be noted that sometimes the house of a clergyman was called a "mansion house" (e.g., by the Revd.
 James Blair, Commissary in Virginia for the Bishop of London, 1689–1745, a term related to the word "manse" commonly used in the Church of Scotland and in Non-Conformist churches.
 H.G.
 Herklots, The Church of England and the American Episcopal Church).

 Harlaxton Manor, England, a 19th-century meeting of Renaissance, Tudor and Gothic architecture produced Jacobethan – a popular form of historicist mansion architecture.